 How to move between Tokyo Districts

-Tokyo is covered by a dense network of train, subway, and bus lines, making it easy to get around the city’s 23 districts.
+You have a wide choice when it comes to move around Tokyo.
+But the best advice is to use the subway!
+The city is covered by a dense network of train, subway, and bus lines, making it easy to get around the city’s 23 districts.
 The most convenient way to move around central Tokyo is to use the train lines operated by JR East and the subway lines.

-The JR East train lines are the most extensive in Tokyo, and they connect all 23 wards.
+JR East Train Lines: The JR East train lines are the most extensive in Tokyo, and they connect all 23 wards.
 The most important JR East train lines for getting around central Tokyo are:

-The JR Yamanote Line is a loop line that connects Tokyo’s multiple city centers, including Shibuya, Shinjuku, and Ueno.
+• JR Yamanote Line: The JR Yamanote Line is a loop line that connects Tokyo’s multiple city centers, including Shibuya, Shinjuku, and Ueno.
 It is the most popular train line in Tokyo and is a great way to see the city’s different districts.

-This line runs across central Tokyo, from east to west.
+• Chuo/Sobu Line: This line runs across central Tokyo, from east to west.

 Saikyo Line

-This line runs parallel to the Yamanote Line on the eastern side of the city.
+Keihin-Tohoku Line: This line runs parallel to the Yamanote Line on the eastern side of the city.

 JR Keihin-Tohoku Line

-Tokyo Metro and Toei Subways operate the city’s 13 subway lines.
+Tokyo Metro and Toei Subways: Tokyo Metro and Toei Subways operate the city’s 13 subway lines.
 These lines densely cover central Tokyo, making it easy to get around the city’s major attractions and landmarks.

 Tokyo Subway Pass